 • 3/4 inch or 1" if you are using oriented strand board (OSB).

-• Under no circumstances should you use medium density fiberboard (MDF) as it has consistently demonstrated an inability to withstand the Governors Island environment.
+• Under no circumstances should you use medium density fiberboard (MDF) as it has consistently demonstrated an inability to withstand the Roosevelt Island environment.

 • Pressure treated wood is ideal and consider sealing the wood with 2 coats of deck paint.

 • Lastly, keep in mind the weight of each of your projects sections.

 If you cannot move a section with 4 or less people you will encounter challenges during install, de-install and during your maintenance visits.
 We strongly recommend your section your project into multiple sections so it is easier to install, de-install and move should the need arise.

 Small and or moving parts are likely to fall off and/or need constant repair.
 Anything shiny and pretty that can be pried off will be.
 Consider a child’s mentality and curiosity.
 Avoid sharp-moving parts, or pointy things that stick up even if it seems obvious that they should not be touched.
 FIGMENT Weekend should be fun, and a trip to the ER is never fun.

 This is not a traditional art event.
 When you design a piece for FIGMENT Weekend imagine that it will be climbed on by 15 people at a time, kicked, walked on, etc. — for 8 hours a day, for 3 consecutive days.
 If it rains, there is limited shelter, water will gather in low-lying areas and grass will turn muddy.
 Keeping that in mind, build for the apocalypse and consider a modular design for ease of transport and installation and de-installation.
 Although we have not had acts of intentional vandalism, anything that moves, is shiny or removable will be played with and pulled on in ways you did not imagine.